 At this site, the company has continued to install energy-saving equipment, streamlined product manufacturing processes.
-The operation of this system is positioned as the core of the energy saving and CO2 emissions reduction plan in the Medium-Term Environmental Plan 2019.
+The operation of this system is positioned as the core of the energy saving and CO2 emissions reduction plan.

 TOPIC: New Environmentally Friendly Research Building SKT